getsentry/sentry.engineering/data/blog/should-you-could-you-aot.md

 1. The _code you write_ must respect these constraints to be AOT compatible
 2. You will need to ensure that _any dependencies you use_ are also AOT compatible

-The good news is that version 4 of the Sentry SDK for .NET is AOT compatible, so you can use Sentry for crash reporting and application performance monitoring in your next AOT compiled ASP.NET Core application without worry!
+The good news is that the version 4.0 beta of the Sentry SDK for .NET is AOT compatible, with a GA release happening very soon, so you can use Sentry for crash reporting and application performance monitoring in your next AOT compiled ASP.NET Core application without worry!

 Moreover, a lot of work went into making this possible and, as a large open source repository, the journey of making the Sentry .NET SDK AOT compatible is a great case study for the kinds of issues you might encounter and how to overcome these when making your own transition from JIT to AOT.